Back to Blog

 Can I try Queryra on my own WooCommerce store?

 Yes.
 Install the plugin from WordPress.org, create a free account at queryra.com/signup (no credit card), enter your API key, and click Sync.
-The 14-day free trial includes 100 products.
+The 14-day free trial includes 100 records.

 Does Queryra work with WooCommerce product filters and themes?